 - LONDON, UK: Flux Exhibition.
 Where: Old Truman Brewery.
 When: 2-7 November.
 Who: Featuring Delphine Lebourgeois.

 - LONDON, UK: Folk Macabre campfire storytelling.
 Where: Undisclosed location near SE15.
 When: 4 November.
 Who: Featuring London Dreamtime.

 - LONDON, UK: Mudlarks and Connoisseurs exhibition.
 Where:

 - LONDON, UK: Crystal Palace International Film Festival.
 Where: Virgo Fidelis School.
 When 15 November.
 Who: Featuring Anthony Lewis.

 - LONDON, UK: Kayak on the Thames to the Thames Barrier.
 Where: Roundtrip journey from the Trafalgar Pub in Greenwich to Thames Barrier.
 When 20 November.
 Who: Hosted by Secret Adventures.

 - GOUDA, NETHERLANDS: Art exhibition.
 Where: Galerie Honingen.
 When: 3-20 November.
 Who: Featuring Michiel Schrijver.

 1. Agrippa, Heinrich.
 Three Books of Occult Philosophy.
-Translated by James Freake.
+Trans.
+James Freake.
 London: 1651.

 2. Blaine, Delabere.
 An encyclopaedia of rural sports : or a complete account, historical, practical, and descriptive, of hunting, shooting, fishing, racing, and other field sports and athletic amusements of the present day.
 London: 1840.